Ikotun, Nigeria: What to pack, what to wear, and when to go [2023]

 September

-If you vacation in Ikotun during September, you will probably see that it is extremely warm.
+If you vacation in Ikotun during September, you may notice that it is hot.
 Temperatures tend to hover around the low 80s F (high 20s C) during the day, while at night they can dip into the low 70s F (low 20s C).
-In terms of precipitation, you can expect it to rain a bit less than half of the time.
+In terms of precipitation, you can expect it to rain regularly.

 What to wear/what to pack: